sebastian-ml/crypto-analysis/README.md

 ## Analysis
 <p>
 The first step is to pick a random altcoin for each reviewed altcoin.
-The table below shows the information about altcoin, buy date (video release date) and information about buy status:
+The table below shows the information about altcoin, buy date (video release date), random coin and information about buy status:
 </p>
 <ul>
 <li>2 - invest</li>